How to detect elephant rumbles at scale

 Most sounds we encounter do not follow simple, regular periodic patterns.
 However, signals of different frequencies can be combined to form composite signals with more complex repeating patterns.
 All the sounds we hear, including the human voice, are made up of such composite waveforms.

-Elephant rumble recorded in an african forest
+The amplitude of a recorded elephant rumble over time Elephant rumble recorded in an African forest

 Encoding sound digitally